Markov chains and hitting times for error accumulation in quantum circuits: Conclusion

 \section{Conclusion}

-\end{unabridged} \begin{unabridged}In conclusion; we have proposed and studied a model for discrete Markovian error accumulation in a multi-qubit quantum computation, as well as a model describing continuous errors accumulating in a single qubit.
+In conclusion; we have proposed and studied a model for discrete Markovian error accumulation in a multi-qubit quantum computation, as well as a model describing continuous errors accumulating in a single qubit.
 By modeling the quantum computation with and without errors as two coupled Markov chains, we were able to capture a weak form of time-dependency, allow for fairly generic error distributions, and describe multi-qubit systems.
 Furthermore, by using techniques from discrete probability theory, we could calculate the probability that error measures such as the fidelity and trace distance exceed a threshold analytically.
-To combat the numerical challenge that may occur when evaluating our expressions, we additionally provided an analytical bound on the error probabilities that is of lower numerical complexity, and we also discussed the state space reduction that occurs for stabilizer circuits.
+To combat the numerical challenge that may occur when evaluating our expressions, we additionally provided an analytical bound on the error probabilities that is of lower numerical complexity.
 Finally, we showed how our expressions can be used to decide how many gates one can apply before too many errors accumulate with high probability, and how one can lower the rate of error accumulation in existing circuits by using techniques from optimization.

-The\end{unabridged}\begin{abridged}The\end{abridged} bridging of techniques from probability theory and operations research to the domain of quantum computing is novel and presents a new area of research.
-This paper lay down a foundation for one error accumulation model, and multiple interesting follow-up topics can now be investigated as future research.\begin{abridged} We discuss several ideas in the extended version.\end{abridged} \begin{unabridged} Here, we provide four intriguing ideas:
+This paper lay down a foundation for one error accumulation model, and multiple interesting follow-up topics can now be investigated as future research.
+Here, we provide five intriguing ideas:

 -- The accumulation of errors when using a universal gate set would need to be modeled using stochastic processes that live on infinite state spaces.
 Such an approach looks to be connected to the modeling of random walks on manifolds.
 This would be a challenging, intriguing, and important next step for the analysis of error accumulation in quantum circuits.